 - Healthcare organizations like hospitals

-If a program doesn’t fall into those two-thirds, they usually will honor gifts for one or a few of the organization types from those categories.
+If a program doesn’t fall into the two-thirds that will match donations to most 501(c)(3) organizations, they will usually honor gifts for one or more of the organization types from the above categories.

 Pretty amazing, right?